 On March 23, 2010, the Company purchased, pursuant to an Asset Purchase Agreement (Purchase Agreement), certain assets of Interlocking Deck Systems International, LLC (IDSI) for \$7,000,000.
 The purchase price included \$5,050,000 in cash paid on the closing date and \$1,000,000 payable on the first anniversary of the closing, as defined in the Purchase Agreement, and \$950,000 payable on the second anniversary of the closing, with the deferred payment obligations being embodied in a promissory note.
 No liabilities were assumed in this acquisition.
-Acquisition costs were not significant for the three months ended March 31, 2010.
 The proforma results for this acquisition are not material to the Company's financial results.